 We all know the benefits of investing for the long term and this is something investment companies specialise in.
-Last year marked 150 years since the launch of the first investment company, F&C Investment Trust, and there are now more than 20 investment companies which are over 100 years old.
-The investment company industry’s assets also passed the £200 billion milestone for the first time this year, reaching a record £200.3 billion in July.
+This year marks 152 years since the launch of the first investment company, F&C Investment Trust, and there are now 24 investment companies which are over 100 years old.
+The investment company industry’s assets also reached a record £209 billion in September.

 But how do you decide if an investment company is right for you?
 And how should you choose one?
 The answers will depend on your circumstances, needs and attitude to risk.

 Everyone is aware that past performance is no guide to future returns, but it’s obviously something to be considered.
 When looking at performance data, it makes sense to look at a variety of time periods and also to look at performance for individual years to give a clearer picture of how a company has performed in different market conditions.